Police seeking person of interest in shooting

 Patrol officers were sent to the 1500 block of 6th Avenue just before 10 p.m. for reports of a shooting.

 They found a 31-year-old Huntington man who had been shot once in the side of his torso.
 A Cabell County EMS crew took him to a local hospital.
-His injury does not appear to be life-threatening.
+His injury does not appear to be life-threatening, police said.

 The victim told police that as he was approaching his vehicle, which was parked in the 1500 block of 6th Avenue, he encountered an unknown man who showed him a firearm and shot him.